InsightLab/PyMove/docs/README.md

 ### 2.1.
 Create the documentation
 0. Install Sphinx!

 `pip install Sphinx`
+`pip install pip install sphinx_rtd_theme`

-1. First, make the directory docs with command:
+1. First, make the directory docs with command

 `mkdir docs`

 2. Run the following command

 `sphinx-apidoc -o docs pymove -full`

 Finish!
 Your documentation has been created!
 The generated files are of the extension .rst (reStructuredText).